sebnitu/vrembem/packages/button/README.md

 # Button

-A simple component that allow users to trigger an action.
+A simple component that allows users to trigger an action.

 [Documentation](https://vrembem.com/packages/button)